saturnlighting/road-traffic-fatalities-by-light-condition/README.md

 pedestrian flow at night, three-quarters of pedestrian fatalities in the US occur in the dark.
 Also, the rate of pedestrian deaths in the dark in the US is increasing (Sanders, Schneider, and Proulx 2022).
-Is the increase in pedestrian and dark deaths a trend unique to the US or is it also happening in other Western countries like the United Kingdom?
+Is the increase in pedestrian fatalities and in the dark a trend unique to the US or is it also happening in other Western countries like the United Kingdom?

-Using road safety data and travel data, this study aims to calculate and compare between the US and the UK the risk of travelling in the dark by modes of transport: pedestrians, cyclists, and other road users.
+Using road safety data and travel data from the US and the UK, this study aims to estimate and compare the trends of the risk of travelling in the dark by modes of transport (pedestrians, cyclists, and other road users) between the US and the UK.

 # Data and method